hongtaoh/olymvis/content/paper.md

   </div>
 </div>

 Similarly, using the concept of “medals per capita”, medalspercapita.com ranked countries based on “population per medal”, i.e., how many people are needed to generate a medal.
-They created a choropleth map based the results where darker colors indicate lower “medals per capita”.
+They created a choropleth map based on the results where darker colors indicate lower “medals per capita”.
 See Table 3 and Figure 9.

 <div class="wide">
   <div class="left">